alexgo-io/alexlab-doc/product-features/self-service-listing.md

 - **Listing Token 🚀** (a.k.a `token-y`) -> `200,000 RABBY`
 - **Exchange Rate ⚖️** -> `1 RABBY = 0.02 STX ($0.03)`

-Once the pool opens, the exchange rate of the AMM pool will be automatically re-balanced as users trade the tokens.
+Once the pool opens, the AMM algorithm will automatically rebalance the exchange rate as users trade the tokens.

 </details>